noiseprotocol/noise_spec/noise.md

 A handshake may support pattern re-initialization.
-In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the pattern, or whether to re-initialize the session and execute a different pattern.
+In this case, the recipient of a handshake message must also receive some indication whether this is the next message in the pattern, or whether to re-initialize the `HandshakeState` and execute a different pattern.

 By way of example, this section defines the "Noise Pipe" handshake.
 This handshake uses `Noise_XX` for a full handshake but also provides an abbreviated